What is Taxco Silver? Why is Taxco Silver so special? Where is Taxco silver mined?

 Artists and Taxco Silver

 Artists like Margo De Taxco, Castillo, Gomez, and Pineda created some masterpiece models using silver and black onyx, opal, turquoise into their jewelry pieces.
 They crafted animals, floral, designs from ancient days with the modern use of gemstones.
 These signed pieces of jewelry are rare finds.

 Taxco silver is exceptional in quality not only because of its beauty, but because most of it is heavyweight.
+Its highly unusual to find a piece of silver from Taxco Mexico, that is skimpy on the weight.
+One reason that Taxco stands out, is because it is very good quality.
 When you purchase Taxco silver, you are buying quality craftsmanship, exquisite artistry, and a unique blend of old mixed with new, in a solid, one-of-a-kind, piece of jewelry.